fnick851/data-analytics-notes/README.md

 # Data Analytics Notes

-Run with VS Code Python extension to execute integrated Jupyter notebook.
+Run with Python3 and VS Code Python extension to execute integrated Jupyter notebook.

-You can export standalone notebooks from there too.
+If you need you can export standalone notebooks from there too.

 ## Index